Acute respiratory infections

 Seasonal influenza is a serious yet often under-recognised health challenge for citizens, as well as health systems.
 It is estimated that up to 50 million people are infected with seasonal influenza viruses in the EU and EEA every year1.
 Up to 70,000 Europeans die from flu annually, particularly among at risk groups such as older adults2.

 Vaccination is crucial to address the public health challenge that flu poses.
-In Europe, there is a 75% target for flu vaccination coverage rate for 65+ years old but this hasn’t been achieved yet for any country – in 2017, only 44% of Europeans aged 65+ were vaccinated against flu3.
+In Europe, there is a 75% target for flu vaccination coverage rate for 65+ years old but in 2017, only 44% of Europeans aged 65+ were vaccinated against flu3.
 Expanding the vaccination points to places like pharmacies and schools, and co-administration with other vaccines such as those for COVID-19 could help improve coverage rates.

 Reaching the target of 75% coverage rate would mean increasing the number of doses administered to the population, so manufacturing would need to be ramped up accordingly.
-It takes roughly 12 months to produce new flu vaccines after the decision about which strains to include has been made.
+It takes roughly 6-12 months to produce new flu vaccines after the decision about which strains to include has been made.
 Therefore, forecasting of demand as early as possible is crucial to ensure enough doses will be produced and supplied.
-Furthermore, a dialogue between regulators, decision makers and the research-based pharmaceutical industry is needed for a strong response to emerging health threats like the flu season.
+Furthermore, a dialogue between regulators, decision makers and the research-based pharmaceutical industry is needed for a strong response to emerging health threats like acute respiratory infections during the winter season.

 [1] https://vaccination-info.eu/en/disease-factsheets/influenza